METRO Magazine Logo

 Both projects have demonstrated the power of tech-enabled service transformation, providing flexibility, reliability, and cost-efficiency while elevating the rider experience.

-SEPTA is proud to be recognized by METRO Magazine for our collaboration with RideCo,” says Campbell.
+SEPTA is proud to be recognized by METRO Magazine for our collaboration with RideCo,” said Campbell.
 “The operational success and customer satisfaction reflect our combined commitment to innovating our industry.
 We certainly hope other agencies get on board and follow suit.”

 Ad Loading...